lchaloupsky/Medical-Reports-Generator/medical_reports_translation/README.md

 ### translators
 * Contains `Translator` classes.
-* These serves for the text translation.
+* These serves for the automatic machine translation of text.
 You can define your own class by inheriting the `Translator` abstract class.
 * Currently supported are **CUBBITT** and **DeepL**(unusable in real terms due to strict DeepL limits) translators.
+  * [**CUBBITT**](https://lindat.mff.cuni.cz/services/translation/) - Freely available translator without restrictions on its REST API created at the Charles University.
+  * [**DeepL**](https://www.deepl.com/translator) - Using the REST API used on their web page, but it has limitations for circa 25 consecutive calls in an hour.

 ### tests
 * Contains `pytest` tests for **preprocessors** and **extractors** validation.